sarah-j-smith/QTweetGettr/README.md

 # Dependencies

 * Xcode
+    * Make sure you can build & run an Xcode templated app (eg Single View template unaltered)
+    * This will require signing in to your Apple Developer account
+    * When first running the template app choose "Always" when asked about KeyChain access
+    * Finally verify on the device `Settings > General > Device Management` that the dev account is trusted.

 * [Qt 5.x](https://www1.qt.io/download-open-source/)

 > Note: read the section on the LGPL on the above link carefully.
 This project is completely